astronomer/astro-docs/enterprise/v0.25/06_manage-astronomer/06_upgrade-to-0-25.md

 Ensure that the following software is updated to the appropriate version:

-- **Kubernetes**: Your version must be greater than or equal to 1.16 and less than 1.19.
+- **Kubernetes**: Your version must be either 1.16, 1.17, or 1.18.
 If you need to upgrade Kubernetes, contact your cloud provider's support or your Kubernetes administrator.
 - **Airflow Images**: You must be using an Astronomer Certified Airflow image, and the version of your image must be 1.10.5 or greater.
 In addition, your image should be in the following format:

     ```